Repeal Criminal Possession Laws

 Addressing the Long-Failed "War on Drugs"

+Personally, I think it is long past time for Texas to be liberated from the long-failed "War on Drugs".
+Growing hemp (and cannabis) is a way of growing our state.
+It's a way of making people free, growing jobs, and increasing our tax base without increasing tax rates.
 Growing, processing, and distributing both cannabis and hemp should not be regulated any more than any other agricultural crops.
 Funding and resources should be available to companies wanting to research and develop these crops.

 Legalization of cannabis at the recreational level is preferred, but at the medicinal level is necessary, if for no other reason than we are wasting too much of the taxpayer's money on prosecuting and housing non-violent drug offenders.
 Nearly half of the drug-related arrests across the U.S. stem from cannabis and, of that portion, almost 90% were due to simple possession - not USE of it, just having it.
-To me, that is just as ridiculous as it being illegal to have potpourri or mulch.
+To me, that is just as ridiculous as it being illegal to possess potpourri or mulch.

 The Point